How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 Step 2: Consider the Context

 • Is this mass or DM PPV?
-Mass = lower end of range.
-DM = mid to upper.
+Mass = lower end of range ($5-$30).
+DM = mid to upper, scaling with the conversation.

 • What's the subscriber's history?
 First-time buyer = lower price to reduce friction.
 Repeat buyer = full price or premium.

 • What page type?
-Free page = moderate pricing.
-Paid page = higher pricing.
+Free page = moderate entry pricing.
+Paid page = higher pricing across the board.

 No pricing strategy is permanent.
 Test different price points systematically:

-• Track open rate, total revenue, and revenue per subscriber
+• Track unlock rate, total revenue, and revenue per subscriber

-• The optimal price isn't the one with the highest open rate β€” it's the one that maximizes total revenue
+• The optimal price isn't the one with the highest unlock rate β€” it's the one that maximizes total revenue

 Some niches command premium pricing naturally: